 NOTE: All electrical work MUST conform with the requirements of local codes and ordinances and in the United States with National Electrical Code ANSI/NFPA 70-1990 (or current edition) and in Canada with CSA C22.1 - Canadian Electrical Code Part 1 (or current edition).
 Provide line voltage power supply from a separate fused circuit with a disconnect switch (when required) located within sight of the unit.
-Supply voltage, amperage, wire, fuse and disconnect switch sizes MUST conform with specifications on the unit rating plate.
+Supply voltage, amperage, wire, fuse and disconnect switch sizes MUST conform with specifications in the Technical Support Manual and on the unit rating plate.

-Wiring MUST be protected from mechanical damage and MUST NOT interfere with removal of access panels, filters, etc.
+Wiring MUST be protected from possible mechanical damage and MUST NOT interfere with removal of access panels, filters, etc.

-All exposed wiring and connections MUST be made with weather-proof cable or wire unless installed in conduit.
+All exposed wiring and connections MUST be made with weatherproof cable or wire unless installed in conduit.